 † March 5, 1998 - 9 a.m. -- Open Meeting St. Joseph's Villa, 8000 Brook Road, Richmond, Virginia.
+(Interpreter for the deaf provided upon request)

 A meeting to discuss recommendations for policy and procedure to the State Executive Council on the Comprehensive Services Act.